jpedretti/VR-Job-Simulator-But-You-Make_Phones/README.md

 ## Requirements

 - Unity 2022.3 or later
-- A VR headset and controllers compatible with Unity's XR Plugin Management system
+- A VR headset and controllers compatible with OpenXR
 - A PC that meets the minimum VR specifications
 - Or an Oculus Quest 2/Pro